Diegofergamboa/Ecommerce-React-Tailwind-App/README.md

 # Awesome Tailwind-Vite-React App 🚀

 Welcome to the Awesome Tailwind-Vite-React App repository!
-This project is built using Tailwind CSS, Vite, and React, creating a powerful web application with blazing-fast performance and delightful UI/UX.
+This project is an eCommerce web application built using Tailwind CSS, Vite, and React, creating a powerful web application with blazing-fast performance and delightful UI/UX.
+It utilizes the Platzi API to fetch data for the eCommerce features.

 ## Live Demo 🌐